sixfourscientific/ncbi-download/ReadMe.md

 ### Process Software Version

 If configured, processes can be executed for multiple software versions by providing a list of release tags to the `VERSION` option.
 Seperate instances are created for the cartesian products of individual software versions & each parameter sweep (see above).
-For example, if two argument submaps are provided along with two releast tags to the `SWEEP` & `VERSION` options respectively, then a total of four instances are created per input with every parameter sweep processed using each software version.
-If not provided then the process typically defaults to the specified software version configured.
+For example, if two argument submaps are provided along with two release tags to the `SWEEP` & `VERSION` options respectively, then a total of four instances are created per input with every parameter sweep processed using each of the software versions.
+If not provided then the process would typically default to a specified software version within the configuration.